Firearms regulation in the United Kingdom: Firearms Act 1937

-The Firearms Act 1937 incorporated various modifications to the 1920 Act based on the recommendations of a 1934 committee chaired by Sir Archibald Bodkin.
-The resulting legislation raised the minimum age for buying a firearm or airgun from 14 to 17, extended controls to shotguns and other smooth-bore weapons with barrels shorter than 20 in (later raised by the Firearms Act 1968 to 24 in), transferred certificates for machine guns to military oversight, regulated gun dealers, and granted chief constables the power to add conditions to individual Firearms Certificates.
+The Firearms Act 1937 (1 Edw.
+8 & 1 Geo.
+6 c.
+12) incorporated various modifications to the Firearms Act 1920 based on the recommendations of a 1934 committee chaired by Sir Archibald Bodkin.
+The resulting legislation raised the minimum age for buying a firearm or airgun from 14 to 17, extended controls to shotguns and other smooth-bore weapons with barrels shorter than 20 in (later raised by the Firearms Act 1968 to 24 in), transferred certificates for machine guns to military oversight, regulated gun dealers, and granted chief constables the power to add conditions to individual firearms certificates.

-The same year, the Home Secretary ruled that self-defence was no longer a suitable reason for applying for a firearm certificate and directed police to refuse such applications on the grounds that "firearms cannot be regarded as a suitable means of protection and may be a source of danger".
+In the same year, the Home Secretary declared that self-defence was no longer a suitable reason for applying for a firearm certificate and directed police to refuse such applications on the grounds that "firearms cannot be regarded as a suitable means of protection and may be a source of danger".

 Firearms Act 1968

-The Firearms Act 1968 brought together all existing firearms legislation in a single statute.
-Disregarding minor changes, it formed the legal basis for British firearms control policy until the Firearms (Amendment) Act 1988 was put through Parliament in the aftermath of the 1987 Hungerford massacre.
-For the first time, it introduced controls for long-barrelled shotguns, in the form of Shotgun Certificates that, like Firearm Certificates, were issued by an area's chief constable in England, Scotland, and Wales.
-While applicants for Firearms Certificates had to show a good reason for possessing the firearm or ammunition, it did not apply to Shotgun Certificates.
+The Firearms Act 1968 (c.
+27) brought together all existing firearms legislation in a single statute.
+Disregarding minor changes, it formed the legal basis for British firearms control policy until the Firearms (Amendment) Act 1988 (c.
+45) was put through Parliament in the aftermath of the 1987 Hungerford massacre.
+For the first time, it introduced controls for long-barrelled shotguns, in the form of shotgun certificates that, like firearm certificates, were issued by an area's chief constable in England, Scotland, and Wales.
+While applicants for firearms certificates had to show a good reason for possessing the firearm or ammunition, it did not apply to shotgun certificates.
 Firearms and ammunition had to be kept locked up in a secure place approved by the local police firearms officer.

-The Act also prohibited the possession of firearms or ammunition by criminals who had been sentenced to imprisonment; those sentenced to three months to three years imprisonment were banned from possessing firearms or ammunition for five years, while those sentenced to longer terms were banned for life.
+The act also prohibited the possession of firearms or ammunition by criminals who had been sentenced to imprisonment; those sentenced to three months to three years imprisonment were banned from possessing firearms or ammunition for five years, while those sentenced to longer terms were banned for life.
 However, an application could be made to have the prohibition removed.

-The Act was accompanied by an amnesty; many older weapons were handed in to the police.
+The act was accompanied by an amnesty; many older weapons were handed in to the police.
 It has remained a feature of British policing that from time to time a brief firearms amnesty is declared.

-The Firearms (Amendment) Act 1988
+Firearms (Amendment) Act 1988

-In the aftermath of the Hungerford massacre, Parliament passed the Firearms (Amendment) Act 1988.
+In the aftermath of the Hungerford massacre, Parliament passed the Firearms (Amendment) Act 1988 (c.
+45).
 This confined semi-automatic and pump-action centre-fire rifles, military weapons firing explosive ammunition, short shotguns that had magazines, and elevated both pump-action and self-loading rifles to the Prohibited category.
-Registration and secure storage of shotguns held on Shotgun Certificates became required, and shotguns with more than a 2+1 capacity came to need a Firearm Certificate.
+Registration and secure storage of shotguns held on shotgun certificates became required, and shotguns with more than a 2+1 capacity came to need a firearm certificate.
 The law also introduced new restrictions on shotguns.
 Rifles in .22 rimfire and semi-automatic pistols were unaffected.